SalvatoreMessina11/Kernel-Project/README.md

 `9 Complete/main.tex` is a compilable copy for submission packaging.
 It points to the same report figures under `7 Main/img`.
 The complete runner does not compile LaTeX unless `--compile-pdf` is provided, so the final checked PDF is not overwritten accidentally.

-## Reproducibility and Hygiene
+## Reproducibility And Hygiene

 The pipeline keeps no-look-ahead timing: hyperparameters and covariance regularization are selected on validation windows before the active out-of-sample block.
 Generated figures live in each stage's `img` folder and generated tables/data live in `output` or `intermediate output`.

-Before pushing to GitHub, remove local caches, notebook checkpoints, LaTeX auxiliary files, and temporary scratch files.
+Before pushing to GitHub, remove caches, notebook checkpoints, LaTeX auxiliary files, and temporary scratch files.
 Keep final source files, paired notebooks, final figures, CSV outputs, `7 Main/main.tex`, and `7 Main/main.pdf`.